jacobparis/serverless-gitpod-launcher/README.md

 # Gitpod Launcher Example

 This repository is a proof of concept launching a Gitpod workspace with a pre-determined config.
+Currently using config from https://github.com/serverless/serverless-cloud-gitpod

 ## `.gitpod.yml`